aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 If not set defaults are used.

 [!NOTE]
+It is best practice to store AVS index and record data in separate namespaces.
+By default this application stores its AVS index in the "avs-index" namespace, and AVS records in "avs-data".
+If your Aerospike database configuration does not define these namespaces you will see an error.
+You may change the AVS_NAMESPACE and AVS_INDEX_NAMESPACE to other values, like the default Aerospike "test" namespace, to use other namespaces.

+[!NOTE]
 Using a load balancer with AVS is best practice.
 Therefore AVS_IS_LOADBAlANCER defaults to True.
 This works fine for AVS clusters with a load balancer or clusters with only 1 node.
 If you are using the examples with an AVS cluster larger than 1 node without load balancing you should set AVS_IS_LOADBAlANCER to False.

 | Environment Variable   | Default            | Description                                                     |
 |------------------------|--------------------|-----------------------------------------------------------------|